 Homemade furniture polish

 Homemade glass cleaner

 Homemade air freshener or a jar of air freshener gel (optional)

-- Get dusting: Work the room from left to right, top to bottom, and dust the window casings, furniture, and knickknacks.
+4. Get dusting: Work the room from left to right, top to bottom, and dust the walls, window casings, furniture, and knickknacks.
 Use an extension dusting tool for high spots.
 Polish as you go if you like.

-- Do smudge patrol: Using the microfiber cloth and glass cleaner, wipe down light switches, door knobs and door jambs.
+6. Do smudge patrol: Using the microfiber cloth and glass cleaner, wipe down light switches, door knobs and door jambs.

-- Strip the bed.
-Take used bed linens to the laundry room.
+7. Strip the bed: Take used bed linens to the laundry room.
 Don’t make the bed yet.

-- Start vacuuming.
-Using your vacuum’s upholstery attachment, vacuum the mattress while it’s bare.
+8. Start vacuuming: Using the vacuum‘s upholstery attachment, vacuum the mattress while it’s bare.
 Also vacuum throw pillows and soft furniture.
 Switch to the crevice attachment and vacuum around the room where the floor meets the walls.
 Now, remove the attachment and vacuum the rest room.

-Honestly, I’m not a fan of bedroom cleaning day, but it makes such a huge difference in the quality of my sleep.
-Not only is there less dust in the air to irritate my allergies, but there’s just something about a freshly made bed that’s such a delight to sleep in.
-Or maybe I’m just extra tired after all that work.
+Honestly, I’m not a fan of bedroom cleaning day but it makes such a difference in the quality of my sleep since there’s less dust in the air to irritate my allergies.
+Plus, there’s just something about sleeping in a freshly made bed on “Clean Sheet Night”… or maybe I’m just extra tired after all that work.

 Ready for the printable?